bryanjos/elixirscript_lambda/README.md

 ## Comands

-Build: `npm run build` - Build result will be in the `dist` folder Dev Server: `npm run server` - Runs the webpack development server
+Build: `npm run build` - Build result will be in the `dist` folder
+Package: `npm run package` - Builds, and creates zip file to be uploaded to Lambda